When to fallback to another channel

 options:

-Delivery failure (can happen due to unavailability of recipient, network
+- Delivery failure (can happen due to unavailability of recipient, network issue etc)

 In case the provider is throttling requests due to some rate-limit set for